-The LP980 spectrometer sets the standard for technical performance required in a premier research instrument, offering unsurpassed measurement capabilties across a broad range of chemical, physical and biological applications.
+The LP980 spectrometer sets the standard for technical performance required in a transient absorption research instrument, offering unsurpassed measurement capabilities across a broad range of chemical, physical and biological applications.

 Kinetic (K) and Spectral (S) Mode